tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_Edge_E430.md

 enough power to run fairly cool during typical operation, depending, of course, on what typical is for you, the user.

-Warning: Thinkfan has been reported to not work on this model currently.
+Warning:Thinkfan has been reported to not work on this model currently.
 Tread lightly.

 The thinkpad_acpi kernel module needs to be configured so user space